aVa7889/Feb-26_2024/README.md

 In the Netherlands, **TheOcean Cleanup**, an environmental organization, uses AI to map ocean litter and clean up plastic pollution.
 They train an AI algorithm to identify and track using vast input images.
 The Ocean Cleanup has removed over 7 million kilograms of waste and aims to eliminate 90% of floating ocean plastic by 2040.
 [The Ocean Clean](https://theoceancleanup.com/)
 ![The Ocean CleanUp](./OceanCleanUp.png)

+> [!Note]
+> There is no significant information that could be found.
+I was able to find limited information on this company.

 Sipremo
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Sipremo** uses AI to predict climate disaster type, location, and time.
 They utilize machine learning, sensors, and crowdsourcing to improve their weather event prediction models.
 The company has demonstrated that its system can map icebergs 10,000 times faster than humans.
 [Sipremo](https://www.sipremo.com/)
 ![Sipremo](./sipremo.png)

+> [!Note]
+> There is no significant information that could be found.
+I was able to find limited information on this company.

 Eugenie.ai
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Eugenie.ai** has developed a platform for tracking emissions data from machines and processes.
 They utilize SaaS-based emissions intelligence through satellites, drones, and IoT devices to enable tracking and tracing of emissions.
 In March 2020, Eugenie was recognized among the 10 most recommended analytics Startups by the publication CIO Insider.
 [Eugenie.ai](https://eugenie.ai/)
 ![Eugenie.ai](./Eugenie.png)

+> [!Note]
+> There is no significant information that could be found.
+I was able to find limited information on this company.

 Future
 ---------------------------------------------------------------------------------------------------------------------------------------------------
 As I learned more about AI and machine learning, I realized how important the data that we have is.
-If we have good-quality data for what we want to develop, we can build better modeling, make better decisions, and resolve issues accurately.
+Having good quality, quantity, and diverse data for what we want to develop is crucial, which will help us train AI learning better.
+Eventually, we can build better modeling, make better decisions, and resolve issues accurately.
 That includes what we talked about all of the above company methods, whether they use visual images, air quality data, forest density data, etc.
+Since AI technology is still new, there is so much to do.
+Data preprocessing to recognize what data is missing and what data is bad data.
+This data processing will increase the diversity of the training data.
+Better Modeling architecture involves using pre-trained models to build future architecture.
+Hyperparameter tuning optimizes the model to find the best configuration.
+Regularization techniques prevent overfitting and generalize better to unseen data.
+Model evaluation cross-validates the model's performance of unseen data.
+It's important to refine and improve all models through iteration and feedback.
+Building AI models requires ethical practices that everyone is concerned about, such as ensuring fairness, transparency, and accountability in the work.
+It's crucial to predict and prevent any negative impact on individuals or communities.
+This responsibility requires taking steps to avoid any harm caused by the work.